Are foam insulation panels a green choice?

 Is foam insulation eco-friendly?

-In 2002, when I started to design my own house, I bounced between various wall assemblies, but not based on any hard facts.
-I listened to the opinions of those, like me, that had strong opinions, but that weren't born of diligent research as much as reputation.
+When I started to design my own house back in 2002, I bounced between various wall assemblies, but not based on any hard facts.
+I listened to the advice of those that had strong opinions, but that weren't always born of diligent research as much as reputation.
 I realize I’m going off on a tangent here but I promise I’ll land this plane soon, and it will metaphorically land on foam so please stick with me.

 I trusted the opinions of my mentor builders more than I trusted my own opinions in some cases, whether they actually knew better than me or not.
 Sometimes they did and sometimes they didn’t.
 What I ended up building was a timber frame house with SIPS walls (structural insulated panels), that have an EPS foam insulation core as insulation.